Neshua/CelullarAutomata/README.md

 To see the integer matrix in action, run the main method of gol.java.
 It also prompts to save a matrix.
 Name it to create a text file saving a printed matrix.
+To load a saved file, type in the name of the file (without .txt) when prompted.

 ## Application of the Program